CESNET/simplesamlphp-module-totp/README.md

 ## Perun integration

-In order to use PerunStorage and sync tokens with Perun, you have to add PerunStorage array with configuration options to `module_totp.php`:
+In order to use PerunStorage and sync tokens with Perun, you have to add PerunStorage array with configuration options to `module_totp.php`.

 ## Installation

-### Via Git

-A simple `git clone` in the SimpleSAMLphp module directory is all that is required.
+This module uses Composer for dependencies.
+To install it, clone the repository and use `composer install`.

-## TODO
+## Notes

-- improve usage documentation with examples using external database(s) as data sources
-- add basic brute force prevention
+This module does not offer brute force protection, which is required to ensure security (there are only 100000 options for a 6 digit code).
+The authentication page should be brute force protected in order to stop potential attackers.